MicrosoftDocs/m365copilot-docs/docs/api-plugin-manifest.md

 ### OpenAPI runtime object

-Describes the mechanics of how OpenAPI functions are invoked by the plugin.
+Describes how the plugin invokes OpenAPI functions.

 The OpenAPI runtime object contains the following properties.